 Get clear on your wants and needs during and after this search.
 This will help support a positive mindset.
 I encourage you to visualize what you are looking for in a job and understand what excites you about the industry you are most interested in.
 It is important to get clear and have a vision-which aligns with the process of taking care of yourself!
 In order to help you visualize rocking the interview, securing the position, completing the work tasks, and walking into the office, look at these vision board ideas to get started.
 And while creating this vision, I recommend you listen to this great guided career meditation to imagine all that is possible for your career.

-“You know yourself best”- my mantra to you as you explore and research job opportunities, network, interview and lean in to the entire process.
-Meet yourself wherever you are each day, continue to learn from yourself and those in your network, have fun and stay committed to this process – not only the job search process but having an established self-care practice.
-My intention is to support you in all ways with your job search, where we can explore how to create a positive space for your job search in the ALV Method Part 3 (Get That Job) program.
-If you are ready to align to your dream job and find methods that support your job search, schedule your free consult with me here.
+“You know yourself best” – my mantra to you as you explore and research job opportunities, network, interview and lean in to the entire process.
+Meet yourself wherever you are each day, continue to learn from yourself and those in your network, have fun and stay committed to this process.
+And not only for the job search process, but also having an established self-care practice.
+My intention is to support you in all ways with your job search, where we can explore how to create a positive space for your job search.
+If you are ready to align yourself with your dream job, schedule your free consult with us here.